rphm95/BookClub-backend/README.md

-# Dating App Frontend
+# BookClub App BackEnd -
-By Rafaela, Evin, & Emon
+Developer: Rafaela Hollanda
 ____

 ## Technologies used on the Frontend:
-- React, CSS/Bootstrap, Heroku
+- React, CSS/Bootstrap, Heroku, Material UI

 ## Technologies used on the Backend:
 - Spring/Java, Heroku